Seek Returns logo

 Min

-ES vs. ETR: A comparison of their ROIC against the Regulated Electric industry benchmark.
+ES vs. ETR: A comparison of their Net Profit Margin (TTM) against the Electric Utilities industry benchmark.

 ES